 40 years after the sun set on those summer nights, Grease is still the one that we want.
 It's managed to work its way into our modern lexicon – from pop culture references to family singalongs that transcend generation - but these dark behind the scenes stories will make sure you never sing "Greased Lightning" the same way again.

 John Travolta Tried To Heal The Director's Foot Infection With Scientology

-Though Travolta is widely known as a devout Scientologist in 2017, the church wasn't as infamous when he was a young actor.
+Though Travolta is widely known as a devout Scientologist, the church wasn't as infamous when he was a young actor.
 He was just starting to delve into the controversial religion while filming Grease in the late '70s.
 He even learned enough to practice some of the church's bizarre healing methods.

 Travolta started using his Scientology healing practices on set when the dirty water in the drag race scene gave director Randal Kleiser a foot infection.
 The foot infection was severe enough to cause a halt in production, but Travolta came to the rescue with Scientology's "touch assist" method.

 “I was lying there with this fever and he’s poking me and poking me and poking me and I’m like, ‘Yes, I feel it.’
 ‘Thank you.’
 Then he left," Kleiser told Vanity Fair.
 "The next day I was better, and of course he claimed it was because of the touch assist.”

 Annette Charles (Cha Cha) Went From Set To Surgery After An Ectopic Pregnancy Made Filming Unbearably Painful